-I was just standing outside a shop in Limoux trying to remember what else I was supposed to be doing as I had forgotten my list when I heard loud English voices.
+I was just standing outside a shop in Limoux this morning, trying to remember what else I was supposed to be doing as I had forgotten my list when I heard loud English voices.

 Why I am being so disparaging?
 Because of what she said.

-'Well it's like I said . . . of course you can't be too careful in places like this - their refrigeration is probably not up to the sort of standard that we are used to'.
+'Well, it's like I said . . . of course you can't be too careful in places like this - their refrigeration is probably not up to the sort of standard we are used to'.

 Where the * * * * did she think she was?
-Borneo, or some lost village in Brazil where they may not be blessed with electricity?
-We have fridges here; ours is quite a nice one and I'm sure the amount of terrifying French health inspections would mean that any cafe or restaurant in Limoux would have one disinfected beyond something in a space station.
-I mean really!
+Borneo, or some lost village in Brazil where they may not been blessed with electricity?
+We have fridges here; ours is quite a nice one and I'm sure the amount of terrifying French health inspections would mean that any cafe or restaurant in Limoux would own one disinfected beyond something in a space station.
+I mean, really!

-Here is a wonderful picture by Carl Spitzweg called English tourists.
+Here is a wonderful picture by Carl Spitzweg called, English tourists.
 (Hope you don't mind, whoever owns it) I wonder what they were being shown?
-An early refrigeration unit just out of the picture: 'But the manual says you can stock seventy five bottles of Chardonnay in it.
+An early refrigeration unit just out of the picture?
+'The manual says you can stock seventy-five bottles of Chardonnay in it.
 I'm not sure Clarice - what do you think'?